Eugene Cho

 • In dating and courtship and in the decision to life together, you’re ultimately agreeing to certain expectations.
 Not expectations of perfection but expectations of who, what, where, when, and why.
 Marriage – not in a contractual way but in a covenant way is an honoring of those expectations…

 • Which is why it’s so important that you marry the “right” person and continue “being” the right person.
-Read the rest of this entry »
+Continue reading “top 10 marriage advice”

 my top 10 wedding advice